CERN/CAiMIRA/README.md

  * Created a Python 3.6 (the highest possible at the time of writing) application in OpenShift
  * Configured a generic webhook on OpenShift, and call that from the CI of the GitLab repository

-### Updating the test-cara.web.cern.ch instance
+### Updating the caimira-test.web.cern.ch instance

-We have a replica of https://cara.web.cern.ch running on http://test-cara.web.cern.ch.
+We have a replica of https://cara.web.cern.ch running on http://caimira-test.web.cern.ch.
 Its purpose is to simulate what will happen when a feature is merged.
-To push your changes to test-cara, simply push your branch to `live/test-cara` and the CI pipeline will trigger the deployment.
+To push your changes to caimira-test, simply push your branch to `live/caimira-test` and the CI pipeline will trigger the deployment.
 To push to this branch, there is a good chance that you will need to force push - you should always force push with care and understanding why you are doing it.
 Syntactically, it will look something like (assuming that you have "upstream" as your remote name, but it may be origin if you haven't configured it differently):

-    git push --force upstream name-of-local-branch:live/test-cara
+    git push --force upstream name-of-local-branch:live/caimira-test

 ## OpenShift templates